Understanding electronic customs filing

 What do electronic import and export declarations involve?

-While the specifics for what details must be included and how documentation should be filed can vary by jurisdiction, in general there will be a few common elements that must go into an electronic customs filing.
+While the specifics for what details must be included and how documentation should be filed can vary by jurisdiction, with each customs office having its own rules, in general there will be a few common elements that must go into an electronic customs filing.

-For example, the EU lists the following information as essential parts of a commercial invoice, which is a key part of filing an import clearance declaration:
+For example, the EU lists the following information as essential parts of a commercial invoice for every shipment, which is a key part of filing an import clearance declaration:

 - Details about the exporter and the importer (including name and address)